belizariogr/Hypnotic-Theme/README.md

 Installation
 ------------

-Just copy the files to .themes/Hypnotic folder.
+Just extract the content of the tar file to your home folder.

 Demonstration